Tips for Firearm Storage at Home

-One common concern with people who keep guns for home security is the availability and speedy access if needed.
+A common concern with people who keep guns for home security is the availability and speedy access if needed.
 I recently saw an advertisement about firearms and home protection that caught my eye.
-The ad's copy read.
-“When seconds count, help is only minutes away.”
-This reality is all too true in many urban areas where police or rescue personnel cover dense populations, or in more remote locations were considerable distances are involved.
-Your 911 call may not be as fast as you hope, and your safety may rely on your own skills and preparations.
+The ad's copy read, “When seconds count, help is only minutes away.”
+This reality is all too true in urban areas where police or rescue personnel cover dense populations, or in more remote locations where considerable distances are involved.
+Response to your 911 call may not be as fast as you hope, and your safety may rely on your own skills and preparations.
 In cases where a home intruder may be present, or a marauding wild beast, ready access and usability may outweigh more secure firearm storage.
-There are a number of firearm storage configurations that can provide both.
-Some are even designed with "bio-metric" systems that can read fingerprints.
+There are a number of firearm storage configurations that can provide both, some even designed with "biometric" systems that can read fingerprints.
 With these types of firearm storage units, the need to remember a locking code in a high stress environment is eliminated.

 Burglar-Proof Firearm Storage

 Defending a home is only possible if you are there, though it may be a frightening experience.
 Preventing the theft of firearms in an empty home is another reason to own a gun safe.
 Guns can be expensive things and some folks' collections can be quite extensive.
 I’m just getting started and my collection pales in comparison to one of my neighbors'.
-They have two gun safes that are each bigger than my decent sized refrigerator.
-Keeping your firearms protected in a burglar-proof location, like a large gun safe, which can be to big to carry or is firmly bolted in place, can offer peace of mind.
+They have two gun safes, each bigger than my decent-sized refrigerator.
+Keeping your firearms protected in a burglar-proof location, like a large gun safe, which can be too big to carry or is firmly bolted in place, offers peace of mind.
 Many of these firearm storage safes also provide some degree of fire protection.

 Unlike a basic cabinet which may have a lock to keep children out, a true gun safe offers far more security.
 When I was growing up, my father (a skilled but amateur remodeler in Detroit) constructed a secret room in our basement to house his collection.
 Any potential burglar would have had a hard time finding it.
 A 500 pound gun safe may yell, "This home has guns," but the chance of a burglar actually moving it, or getting in, is pretty impossible.